Horden shootings relative to meet shadow home secretary Yvette Cooper

 Mr Turnbull will speak to Labour MP Yvette Cooper in London.

-He wants gun licence applicants to undergo more stringent vetting.'Right candidate'
+He wants gun licence applicants to undergo more stringent vetting.

 The IPCC said Durham Police was aware of a number of domestic and alcohol-related incidents which "should have cast doubt" on his suitability to hold firearms.